abpframework/abp/docs/en/Concurrency-Check.md

   Any class can be used which derived from **BasicAggregateRoot** such as `AggrageteRoot<T>`, `AuditedAggregateRoot`, `FullAuditedAggregateRoot` , `CreationAuditedAggregateRoot` , `CreationAuditedAggregateRootWithUser`, `FullAuditedAggregateRootWithUser`  and  `AuditedAggregateRootWithUser`.

 ## Usage

-Regular database operations with Abp Repositories check concurrency stamp and if requires throw **AbpDbConcurrencyException**.
+Optimistic concurrency control works with regular database operations such as `Update` & `Delete` with Abp Repositories and if there is a concurrency stamp mismatch, **AbpDbConcurrencyException** will be thrown.

+>  Optimistic concurrency control may not be possible when you use `UpdateManyAsync` and `DeleteManyAsync` methods.